gscbravo/scred/README.md

 ## get_subreddit(subreddit, pages = 1, session = None)

 Returns a list of first page posts on subreddit.
+Gets around 25 posts, can vary depending on what Reddit gives for whatever reason.

 ### Arguments